 The University is one of 64 members of CURIE, the Canadian Universities Reciprocal Insurance Exchange, a self-insurance reciprocal established to share the insurable property, liability, and errors and omissions risks of member universities.
 The projected cost of claims against the exchange is based on actuarial projections and is funded through members' premiums.
-As at December 31, 2020 CURIE had an annual surplus of \$11,400 (2019 - annual surplus of \$6,258).
-The University participates in seven of the underwriting periods, which have an accumulated surplus of \$99,449 (2019 - \$90,185) of which the University's pro rata share is approximately 5.98% (2019 - 6.01%).
-This surplus is not recorded in the consolidated financial statements.
+As at December 31, 2021 CURIE had a surplus of \$10,034 (2020 - \$11,400).
+The University participates in seven of the underwriting periods, which have an accumulated surplus of \$105,790 (2020 - \$99,449) of which the University's pro rata share is approximately 5.97% (2020 - 5.98%).
+This surplus is not recorded in the financial statements.